AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 *Updates*

-When a user is tagged in an update, they are not shown in the "to" area of the update or its replies.
+When a user is tagged in an update, they are not shown in the "[!UICONTROL To]" area of the update or its replies.

 **Proof user has two separate proofing accounts**

-*Proof*
+*[!DNL Workfront Proof]*

-A user's email address in [!DNL Workfront] Proof may be in two separate accounts with separate IDs, giving the user two accounts.
+A user's email address in [!DNL Workfront Proof] may be in two separate accounts with separate IDs, giving the user two accounts.
 This may make it difficult to locate the correct account.

 **Whoops error displaying in report headers**